xiaolin-han/OTD-demo/README.md

 For more details about the algorithm, please refer to our article.
 Citation:
-X. Han, J. Yu, J. Xue and W. Sun, "Hyperspectral and Multispectral Image Fusion using Optimized Twin Dictionaries," DOI 10.1109/TIP.2020.2968773, IEEE Transactions on Image Processing, 2020.
+X. Han, J. Yu, J. Xue and W. Sun, "Hyperspectral and Multispectral Image Fusion using Optimized Twin Dictionaries," IEEE Transactions on Image Processing, vol. 29, pp. 4709-4720, 2020.

 Disclaimer:
 Any unauthorized use of these routines for industrial or profit-oriented activities is expressively prohibited.